robinmattern/FRDocs_dev01-robin/Setup/fr0302_Setup-Hardening-Ubuntu.md

 ```
 ************************************************************************

  Warning!!!
-This server is dedicated for FormR purposes.
+This server is dedicated for formR purposes.

  Malicious users will be subject to civil and/or criminal prosecution.